-Lead-acid batteries hold their electrical charge between sheet lead plates suspended in an electrolyte solution.
+Lead-acid batteries, also called flooded batteries, hold their electrical charge between sheet lead plates that are fully immersed in an electrolyte solution.

 Absorbed Glass Mat (AGM) batteries use glass fiber mats soaked in electrolyte fluid between the electrode plates, instead of suspending the plates in the fluid.
 This prevents fluid from leaking, freezing, and evaporating.

 Gel batteries use a gelling agent in the electrolyte solution to stabilize the fluid.
 This similarly prevents leaking, freezing, and evaporation.
 Both gel and AGM batteries are marketed as “maintenance-free” batteries because they do not need any extra fluid refilling.

 12-Volt Batteries vs. 6-Volt Batteries

 It’s highly recommended to use 12-volt batteries in your RV.
 This voltage is necessary to turn the engine and also helpful to power appliances inside.

 It’s possible to wire 6-volt batteries (such as golf cart batteries) in series to power RV appliances, but this is needlessly complicated and not usually a cheap solution.

 To maintain the lifespan of the battery and prevent corrosion damage, you should never discharge your deep cycle battery more than 50 percent.

 There are several ways to charge RV batteries:

 - Direct hookup to a municipal source (using battery chargers or a converter)